6 Healthcare Marketing Examples & Case Studies

 That is a 140.17% increase in website traffic in 10 months!

-It is imperative when marketing for medical practices that you start any content marketing planning with keyword research.
+It is imperative when any healthcare marketing strategy for medical practices that you start content marketing planning with keyword research.

 A few great places to start that are FREE are…